yujinyan/blog/content/blog/posts/jcip-notes-interruption-cancellation.md

 Interruption is commonly used to support cancellation.

-> There is nothing in the API or language specification that ties interruption to any specific cancellation semantics, but in practice, using interruption for anything but cancellation is fragile and difficult to sustain in larger applications. (§ 7.1.1)
+> There is nothing in the API or language specification that ties interruption to any specific cancellation semantics,
+> but in practice, using interruption for anything but cancellation is fragile and difficult to sustain in larger applications.
+> <cite>Java Concurrency In Practice, §7.1.1</cite>

 ## How to support cancellation in our code?